mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

 # Trajectory Optimization based Local Planner
-Semantics-based continuous-time motion planner for autonomous vehicles using grid based volumetric surface representation.
+Semantics-based continuous-time motion planner for autonomous vehicles using grid-based volumetric surface representation.
 Incrementally fuses sequence of segmented 3D point clouds into Voxels with semantic and TSDF information, and generates Euclidean Sign Distance Fields from TSDF which is employed for path planning by optimizing a Quadratic polynomial trajectory optimization problem.

 ## Simulated Scenes
-A few sample simulated scenarios are provided to emulate basic on road obstacle scenarios.
-The scene is observed using 2D depth and colored virtual cameras(synced) which can be configured with various resolution and field of view and a pose(rotation and translation).
-To get colored 3D pointcloud from a given pose, the depth images are combined with colored images and projected into the 3D using the camera poses. <br>
+A few sample simulated scenarios are provided to emulate basic on-road scenarios.
+The scene is observed using 2D depth and colored virtual cameras(synced) which can be configured with various resolution, field of view and a pose(rotation and translation).
+To get colored 3D pointcloud from a given pose, the depth images are matched with colored images and projected into the 3D space using the camera poses. <br>
-The map is built incrementally by fusing each set of pointcloud measurement into voxels using raycasting and calculating TSDF values for the respective voxels.
+The map is built incrementally by fusing each set of pointcloud measurements into voxels using raycasting and calculating TSDF values for the respective voxels.
 >**Note** <br>
->Though the code is tested with the followed simulated scenes, the algorithm can be used independently, providing its possible to generate the colored point cloud with semantic labels indicating road and obstacles.
-One suggested apporach is to use RGB and Depth images and segment the RGB images to categorize points in the depth map.
+>Though the code is tested with the following simulated scenes, the algorithm can be used independently, providing its possible to generate the colored point cloud with semantic labels indicating road and obstacles.
+One suggested approach is to use RGB and Depth images and segment the RGB images to categorize points in the depth map.
 ### Simple scenario
  A simple scenario of a single cylindrical obstacle in the road center.
  <br>